 About the Department of Informatics

-The new Department of Informatics in the School of Natural & Mathematical Sciences was formed on 1 August 2010.
-The Department consists of the former Department of Computer Science, the Centre for Bioinformatics and the Robotics group from the former Division of Engineering.
+The Department of Informatics in the Faculty of Natural & Mathematical Sciences was formed on 1 August 2010.
+The Department consists of the former Department of Computer Science, the Centre for Bioinformatics and the Robotics group, and Telecommunications group from the former Division of Engineering.

 In line with the College’s Mission Statement, the Department of Informatics is dedicated to the advancement of knowledge, learning and understanding in the service of society.
 In education, the Department aims to provide a stimulating, research-led context in which it will deliver the highest quality programmes, at all levels, through the commitment and enthusiasm of its staff.
 In research, the Department aims to excel in its areas of specialisation, as well as drawing on the strengths of the College to explore new areas at the intersection of disciplines.

 The Department of Informatics will continue to reinforce its world-leading research and education through engagement in international and national collaborations, with academia, with government and with industry, as well as with relevant local and national communities.
 Across all of its activities, the Department will seek to support and promote its staff and students in their efforts to reach their full potential.